shamasjohnson/api-and-test-automaion-examples/README.md

 ## License

-This project, "api-and-test-automation-examples," is open-source and available under the [MIT License](LICENSE.md).
+This project, "api-and-test-automation-examples," is open-source and available under the [MIT License](LICENSE.MD).
 Feel free to use and modify the code as needed.
-For more details, please review the [LICENSE.md](LICENSE.md) file.

 ## Acknowledgments